inTEST (NYSEAMERICAN:INTT) Releases Q4 2021 Earnings Guidance

 inTEST (NYSEAMERICAN:INTT) updated its fourth quarter 2021 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $0.140-$0.180 for the period, compared to the Thomson Reuters consensus estimate of $0.180.
 The company issued revenue guidance of $21.50 million-$22.50 million, compared to the consensus revenue estimate of $20.38 million.

-A hedge fund recently raised its stake in inTEST stock.
-Morgan Stanley grew its stake in inTEST Co.
-(NYSEAMERICAN:INTT) by 114.7% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 14,788 shares of the semiconductor company’s stock after buying an additional 7,900 shares during the period.
-Morgan Stanley owned 0.14% of inTEST worth $175,000 at the end of the most recent reporting period.
-Institutional investors own 48.80% of the company’s stock.
+A hedge fund recently bought a new stake in inTEST stock.
+Citadel Advisors LLC purchased a new position in shares of inTEST Co.
+(NYSEAMERICAN:INTT) during the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The institutional investor purchased 41,167 shares of the semiconductor company’s stock, valued at approximately $691,000.
+Citadel Advisors LLC owned approximately 0.38% of inTEST at the end of the most recent quarter.
+48.80% of the stock is owned by institutional investors.

 About inTEST